Art in Alternative Spaces

 AWARDS

 In 2021, Anatomically Correct was presented with the 2021 AWARD FOR ARTISTIC EXCELLENCE from the Village of Skokie's Skokie Fine Arts Commission in recognition for our "tireless dedication to promoting arts in Skokie and the surrounding area, and for supporting local artists in their work".
-The organization will be added to the list of previous award winners on a plaque displayed in the NorthShore Center for the Performing Arts in Skokie, IL.
+The plaque is on permanent display inside the NorthShore Center for the Performing Arts in Skokie, IL.

-In 2002, Anatomically Correct received an award from the Steppenwolf Theater in Chicago, (signed by Victor Skrebneski) as thanks and in recognition of our 7 consecutive years of arts programming in the theater's gallery.
+In 2002, we received the award for Outstanding Contributions to the Arts from Chicago's Friends of the Arts organization; and also in 2002, Anatomically Correct received an award (signed by Victor Skrebneski) from the Steppenwolf Theater in Chicago, in thanks and recognition for our 7 consecutive years of arts programming in the theater's gallery.

 EXHIBITIONS

-Anatomically Correct has presented over 500 exhibitions, showcasing the works of over 2,500 Illinois artists, reaching a combined audience of over five million people.
 Anatomically Correct's exhibitions are unique as they are held in complement to community events and/or theatrical productions.
-Anatomically Correct has presented exhibitions at the Apollo Theatre, Athenaeum Arts Complex, Chicago Dramatists, Devonshire Cultural Center, Emily Oaks Nature Center, Gilda's Club Chicago, The Goodman Theatre, Lake Bluff/Lake Forest Historical Society, Northlight Theatre/North Shore Center for the Performing Arts, Paramount Arts Centre, Skokie Public Library, and Steppenwolf Theatre to list only a few.
-Anatomically Correct has collaborated with area non-profits to present exhibitions and participated in fund-raising events for the National Vietnam Veterans Art Museum, Help Hospitalized Veterans, Residents for Emergency Shelter (R.E.S.T.), Women for Women Foundation, Cure Autism Now and Autism Speaks.
+Anatomically Correct has collaborated and presented exhibitions in Chicago at the Apollo Theatre, Athenaeum Arts Complex, Chicago Dramatists, Gilda's Club Chicago, The Goodman Theatre, and Steppenwolf Theatre.
+We have also presented exhibitions, workshops and events in the following Chicago area suburban venues: Devonshire Cultural Center and Emily Oaks Nature Center (Skokie), Northlight Theatre/North Shore Center for the Performing Arts (Skokie), Skokie Public Library, Noyes Cultural Arts Center (Evanston).
+Lake Bluff/Lake Forest Historical Society (Lake Bluff), and the Paramount Arts Centre (Aurora).
+Anatomically Correct has collaborated with and supported the National Vietnam Veterans Art Museum, Help Hospitalized Veterans, FirstRespondersArt.org, Spartan Sword, Women for Women Foundation, Cure Autism Now, Autism Speaks and the City of Goodness Orphanage in Chernivtsi, Ukraine.

 ART WALKS